web-deps/odom/docs/api/api.md

 ## Introduction

-Acom provides a number of utilities for creating and manipulating components.
+Odom provides a number of utilities for creating and manipulating components.
 We are going to look at how each one of these utilities works.

 ## Structure